Thai Chicken Wings are the ultimate appetizer. Baked until crispy and tossed in a sweet and savory glaze for maximum flavor! Healthy & yummy!

 These Thai Chicken Wings are perfectly crispy and you will not be able to get enough of the sweet, yet savory, sauce.

 You need less than 10 ingredients and about an hour to have these sweet Thai Chicken Wings on your table.

-This is not an authentic Thai chicken wings recipe, but a lighter version of I made since so many of you love our Healthy Chicken Pad Thai
+This is not an authentic Thai recipe, but a recipe inspired by the flavors of thai cuisine/based off of our Healthy Chicken Pad Thai sauce

 Thai Chicken Wings Ingredients